suss-vli/faq/vocareum/faq.md

 ---

 ## Disconnected from Vocareum Labs / Cannot access Vocareum Labs
+{: .important }
+This is an important paragraph

+## 1. Disconnected from Vocareum Labs / Cannot access Vocareum Labs

 For Vocareum labs, there is **a time limit of 5 hours** for each session.
 The session will be automatically disconnected once the 5 hours is up.